 4. TYPES OF EMAIL TRANSMISSIONS THAT PATIENT AGREES TO SEND AND/OR RECEIVE

-The types of information that can be communicated via email with the physician include patient referral information and appointment reminders, health card number clarification and patient information, and may include communication of results.
-If you are not sure if the issue you wish to discuss should be included in an email, you should call the Provider’s office to schedule an appointment.
+The types of information that can be communicated via Health Myself Portal messaging with the physician include patient referral information and appointment reminders, health card number clarification and patient information, and may include communication of results.
+If you are not sure if the issue you wish to discuss should be included within the Portal, you should call the Provider’s office to schedule an appointment.